Doravado/samuel_portfolio/index.md

 - Based on insights from player analysis and models, our team is now designing the marketing campaign to activate potential loyalty players with highly efficient campaign methods.

-- For the client's confidentiality policy, I can't display specific data here, and I am happy to share our team's work plan and thought process in a conversation
+- For the client's confidentiality policy, I can't display specific data here, and I am happy to share our team's work plan and thought process in a conversation.

 ![](/image/playstudios_project.png)